open-resources/physics_bank/docs/docs/authoring_markdown.md

 ## Rubric Section in the markdown file

-This is not required to be filled always.
+This is not required to be filled always, but would be used to give the grader a rubric to use for grading a multipart question.

 ## Solution Section in the markdown file